Svet kompjutera: History

-During 1986, when the home computers made the biggest boom, a games subsection of the Svet kompjutera started to evolve into a special issue Svet igara (Games World).
+In 1986, when home computers were popularized, a games subsection of the Svet kompjutera eventually evolved into a special issue Svet igara (Games World).
 This issue was published from time to time as a supplement to the games column in the magazine.
-Up until now, 14 issues have been published.

-The same year, Svet kompjutera had a special edition in Russian that was distributed to the former Soviet Union.
+That same year, Svet kompjutera had a special edition in Russian that was distributed to the former Soviet Union.